Providing Information about Pediatric Uses of Medical Devices - Guidance for Industry and Food and Drug Administration Staff

 - Adolescents: 12 years of age through 21 years of age (up to, but not including, the twenty-second birthday).

-During its scientific and regulatory review of PMA and HDE applications, FDA considers whether the device and its proposed indications for use warrant specific considerations for the subpopulation of older adolescents, those who are 18 through 21 years of age.
+During its scientific and regulatory review of PMA and HDE applications, FDA considers whether the device and its proposed indications for use warrant specific considerations for older adolescents within the subpopulation, those who are 18 through 21 years of age.
 FDA is aware that for certain diseases and conditions, patients who are 18 through 21 years of age are not affected differently than adults; however, for other diseases and conditions, there may be special considerations for this subgroup.
 If readily available, you should include information about any special considerations for older adolescents as part of your description of the subpopulation.
+In cases where older adolescents suffer from the disease or condition at a similar prevalence and are not affected differently than adults in response to treatment or diagnosis with a device, you should only submit the pediatric device use information described in Section II.7 of this guidance.

 5. What are some acceptable sources that could address the 515A pediatric use information requirement?

-All readily available information from acceptable data sources (U.S. and non-U.S) should be submitted to FDA.
-An acceptable data source should preferably have only data on U.S. subjects and include information on the number of pediatric patients that suffer from the disease or condition and basic demographic data.
+All readily available information from acceptable data sources (U.S. and non-U.S) concerning U.S. subjects must be submitted to FDA.
+An acceptable data source should include information on the number of pediatric patients that suffer from the disease or condition and basic demographic data.
 This data source should be representative of the population at large and allow the applicant to generate population based estimates of disease prevalence.

 A. Reliable sources of readily available information in the public domain include, for example: